Don Kayne

 Biography

-Don Kayne is special advisor to the CEO of Canfor Corporation, an integrated forest products company.
+Don Kayne is a corporate director.
+He was special advisor to the CEO of Canfor Corporation, an integrated forest products company, throughout 2025.
 He served as president and CEO of Canfor Corporation from 2011 to 2024 and is the former CEO of Canfor Pulp Products Incorporated (2012 to 2022).

-Don is a director of the Crown corporation, BC Hydro, a Canadian electric utility operating in British Columbia and a former director of the private company, VIDA Corporation, a Swedish wood products company which is owned 77% by Canfor.
-He serves the forestry industry in many capacities, including current and past leadership positions with provincial, national and international forestry-related associations and organizations.
+Don serves on the boards of private companies BC Hydro, a Canadian electric utility operating in British Columbia, Powerex Corp., an electricity marketing company, and as executive chair at Vitalus Nutrition Inc., and is a former director of VIDA Corporation, a Swedish wood products company which is owned 77% by Canfor.
+He has served the forestry industry in many capacities, including current and past leadership positions with provincial, national and international forestry-related associations and organizations.
 He is an International Fellow of the Royal Swedish Academy of Engineering Sciences.
 He serves as co-chair and director of the charitable organization Ching Tien Foundation for Women, which works to empower young women from Asia to become changemakers building on the work of its legacy organization, Educating Girls of Rural China Foundation.
 Don brings experience in human resources and executive compensation through his executive roles at Canfor.

 Board and Committee Membership and Attendance